Hyperinflation: Bolivia

 Increasing hyperinflation in Bolivia has plagued, and at times crippled, its economy and currency since the 1970s.
 At one time in 1985, the country experienced an annual inflation rate of more than 20,000%.
 Fiscal and monetary reform reduced the inflation rate to single digits by the 1990s, and in 2004 Bolivia experienced a manageable 4.9% rate of inflation.

-In 1987, the Bolivian peso was replaced by the new boliviano at a rate of one million to one (when 1 US dollar was worth 1.8–1.9 million pesos).
-At that time, 1 new boliviano was roughly equivalent to 1 U.S. dollar.
+In 1987, the peso boliviano was replaced by the new boliviano at a rate of one million to one (when 1 US dollar was worth 1.8–1.9 million pesos bolivianos).
+At that time, 1 new boliviano was roughly equivalent to 52 U.S. cents.

 Brazil

 Brazilian hyperinflation lasted from 1985 (the year when the military dictatorship ended) to 1994, with prices rising by 184,901,570,954.39% (or 1.849e11 percent; equivalent to a tenfold increase on average a year) in that time due to the uncontrolled printing of money.
 There were many economic plans that tried to contain hyperinflation including zeroes cuts, price freezes and even confiscation of bank accounts.

 The highest value was in March 1990, when the government inflation index reached 82.39%.
 Hyperinflation ended in July 1994 with the Real Plan during the government of Itamar Franco.
 During the period of inflation Brazil adopted a total of six different currencies, as the government constantly changed due to rapid devaluation and increase in the number of zeros.